Frequently asked questions

 What counts as a "pageview"?

-Any event of type pageview — including SPA route changes (history.pushState / replaceState + hashchange navigations).
-An SPA route change is a genuine pageview: the user is viewing a new page, just delivered without a hard reload, and every analytics platform we've ever seen counts it the same way.
-Click, scroll, form, custom, and identify events do not count against the pageview cap; only pageview-type events do.
+Any billable event of type pageview — including SPA route changes (history.pushState / replaceState + hashchange navigations).
+An SPA route change is counted because the user is viewing a new page state, just delivered without a hard reload.
+Click, scroll, form, custom, and identify events do not count against the pageview cap.

 The included-pageview cap on each tier is calibrated against real SPA + hard-reload traffic mixes, so you don't need to do anything special — just install the SDK, pick a tier that matches your volume, and the cap applies to the pageview count your dashboard reports.